-The Cave of Art – a stroll from Hell to Heaven in Chiang Rai, Thailand
+The Cave of Art: A Stroll from Hell to Heaven in Chiang Rai, Thailand

 Welcome to the Cave of Art at the beautiful Wat Rong Khun, the ‘White Temple’, in Chiang Rai, Thailand.